sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 ---

 ### Screen Space Reflection
-A technique for reusing screen-space data to calculate reflections.
+A rendering technique for reusing screen-space data to calculate reflections.
 Used for more subtle reflections like wet surfaces or puddles.

 ---